 Finally, just when I had waded back towards my homeward shoreline, I had the biggest take of them all:

 What wonderful additions to my Thames catch catalogue after two highly enjoyable afternoons.
 I am thrilled to have discovered what lies underneath the surface during “happy hour” – one thing I know for sure: some of those baitfish were leaping because they were chasing down food; most of them were leaping for their lives, desperately escaping much bigger mouths under the surface.
 It will not be long before my next sojourn…

-Thank you for reading – please return soon!
+Thank you for reading – I look forward to seeing you back here again soon!